striezel/botvinnik/doc/configuration.md

 # Example of a complete configuration file

-The following example is a complete core configuration file for the botvinnik program (as of version 0.6.3 or later):
+The following example is a complete configuration file for the botvinnik program (as of version 0.6.3 or later):

     # This line is a comment and will be ignored by the program.
     #And so is this line.